By Benjamin Nobel, June 16, 2016

 EVEN MORE EXTRA CREDIT: Especially in certain years, there was a drastic distribution difference between direct edition and newsstand comic books… In other words one type is far more rare than the other type, depending on the year.

-As you can see by the above table of estimates, the publication year sure can make a big difference… For that very first year of Marvel’s direct edition sales to comic shops (1979; also see Whitman multi-packs from 1977-1979) a collector might consider going after those direct edition copies as their preference because they were only around 6% of the total.
+As you can see by the above table of estimates, the publication year sure can make a big difference… For that very first year of Marvel’s direct edition sales to comic shops under the new ‘trade terms’ first offered in June of 1979 which standardized direct editions (also see Whitman multi-packs from 1977-1979 which were also distinguishable non-returnable direct-sold editions) a collector might consider going after those direct edition copies as their preference because they were only around 6% of the total.
 Move down in the chart, and how can anyone look at the 1990-and-on numbers and want anything but a newsstand copy as their preference as more rare, especially in those later years?

 Plus, these two types of comics didn’t reach collectors and readers “evenly” … instead, newsstand comics were concentrated into the hands of readers, while direct edition comics were concentrated into the hands of collectors.
 This causes a phenomenon where direct edition comics are far more likely to have been preserved and remain in high grade, while newsstand comics saw a high destruction rate.
 Take a look at the disparity in surviving high grade copies of Wolverine Limited Series #1 for example, where even though it was published in 1982 and newsstand copies “should” outnumber direct edition copies looking at that original distribution percentage, the high grade survivors of that issue are overwhelmingly direct edition copies.